This page explains the requirements for on-campus employment for F-1 and J-1 visa students.

 On-campus employment is allowed during J-1 status and requires permission of the Responsible Officer (RO) or Alternate Responsible Officer (ARO) for the University J-1 program.
-The paperwork required below should be used to obtain permission to work and to apply for a Social Security Number.
+You must meet the conditions listed below to obtain permission to work and to apply for a Social Security Number.
 If you already have a Social Security Number (SSN) from a previous stay in the U.S., you will not have to reapply and can skip that step.
 You must still prepare the J-1 Student Authorization form.

 - You must be in good academic standing and remain full-time in your program of study.